ZoomInfo

 3. RB2B

 RB2B specializes in identifying individual visitors rather than just the companies they work for.
-The platform matches website visitors to their LinkedIn profiles to provide person-level data that gives outbound sales teams a direct contact to engage with instead of just a company name.
+The platform matches website visitors to their LinkedIn profiles to provide person-level data, giving outbound sales teams a direct contact to engage with instead of just a company name.

 Key Features:

-• Individual visitor identification instead of company-only tracking
+• Individual visitor identification rather than company-only tracking

 • LinkedIn profile matching for direct contact information